 \textbf{Contrastive Variational Objective.} The score function for the contrastive variational objective is given as

-where $\psi_{\textrm{obs}}^{(k)}$ is the \emph{RSSM}'s encoder and $\lambda$ is a learnable inverse temperature parameter. $\rho_o$ and $\rho_z$ are projections that project the embedded observation and latent state to the same dimension, i.e., $50$. $\rho_o$ is only a single linear layer while $\rho_z$ is a $2 \times 256$ fully connected NN with ELU activation.
-Both use LayerNorm \cite{ba2016layer} at the output.
+where $\psi_{\textrm{obs}}^{(k)}$ is the \emph{RSSM}'s encoder and $\lambda$ is a learnable inverse temperature parameter. $\rho_o$ and $\rho_z$ are projections that project the embedded observation and latent state to the same dimension, i.e., $50$. $\rho_o$ is only a single linear layer while $\rho_z$ is a $2 \times 256$ fully connected NN.
+Both use LayerNorm \citep{ba2016layer} at the output.

 \textbf{Contrastive Predictive Objective.} The score function of the contrastive predictive objective looks similar to the one of the contrastive variational objective.
 The only difference is that the latent state is forwarded in time using the \emph{RSSMs} transition model to account for the predictive nature of the objective,